Statement of intent for Maths

 All children across the school have access to a wide range of resources.
 This includes: numicon, bead strings, counters, base ten, cuisenaire rods, number lines, multi-link and place value cards.
 Teachers select these carefully for purpose as different resources are more useful for different aspects of maths.

 Children are exposed to and encouraged to use a range of representations.
-This may include using part-whole models, bar models, the use of number lines and other drawings.
+This may include using part-whole models, bar models, the use of number lines and other images.

 Being fluent in maths at Bow CPS means knowing key number facts, such as times tables and number bonds, and being able to make links between different areas of learning.
 Knowing these key facts makes other areas of maths far more accessible as children are able to give their full attention to the task at hand.
 Making connections is key throughout maths and strengthens mathematical thinking.